-A bird survey was carried out in conjunction with habitat surveys in June 2022.
+A bird survey was carried out in conjunction with habitat surveys in January 2022.
+Breeding bird surveys were previously carried out at the site in March 2021.
 During the survey, all birds seen or heard within the development site were recorded.
 The majority of birds utilising the proposed works areas were common in the local landscape.